 I admit that this version is a bit more tedious than most because of the adjustments to make it nonallergenic.
 If you are not allergic to corn, wheat and dairy, you might prefer to look up a "regular" recipe for hünkarbeğendi.

-2 lb. tomatoes
+2 lb. vine-ripened tomatoes (See Produce in the Glossary)

 salt (See Salt in the Glossary)

 good sprinkle of black pepper (See Spices in the Glossary)

 1 tsp. paprika (See Spices in the Glossary)